beginner-corp/learn.begin.com/src/md/basic/state/oauth.md

 exports.handler = arc.http.async(auth)
 ```

-5. Modify `src/http/get-login/index.js`
+### 5. Modify `src/http/get-login/index.js`

 This `get-login` function has two use cases.

 The first use case is to show the un-authenticated page with a login link.

-The second is as the place our GitHub app redirects to after successfully authenticating.
+The second is the url where our GitHub app redirects to after successfully authenticating.

-If we have successfully authenticated we can then use the returned code to retrieve the account data from the GitHub API.
+If we have successfully authenticated we can then use the returned code to retrieve the account data from GitHub's API.

 - We check for `req.query.code`